 During your trip planning don’t forget that the National Park Service is celebrating its 100th anniversary.
 And it just so happens, Wyoming is home to the very first National Park: Yellowstone.
 Plus, we have the first National Monument: Devils Tower.
 In total, the state boasts an impressive 25 National Historic Landmarks and 11 nationally recognized recreation areas, trails and monuments.
 It goes without saying that this celebration is a pretty special one for our scenery.
 It also happens to be a good excuse for you to get out and enjoy all those national treasures.
 Think of this as your invitation to a 100th birthday party.
 All you have to bring is a passion for adventure.
 For more information visit www.TravelWyoming.com

-The Real America is the home of Western culture at its most authentic.
-To experience it first-hand, a ranch holiday is an unforgettable must and there are ranches catering for all levels of riding and recreation for the whole family in the Rocky mountain states!
+The Great American West region is the home of Western culture at its most authentic.
+To experience it first-hand, a ranch holiday is an unforgettable must and there are ranches catering for all levels of riding and recreation for the whole family!

 Montana Riding and Ranching